Laharisrikotipalli/ecom-inventory-pricing/api.md

    - On success:
      - Decrease `stock_quantity` by purchased quantity.
      - Decrease `reserved_quantity` accordingly.
-     - Create `order` and `order_items`.[file:200]
+     - Create `order` and `order_items`.

-This model reduces overselling risk under concurrent traffic.[file:200]
+This model reduces overselling risk under concurrent traffic.

 ---

 ## 3. Background Worker

-A Celery worker, using Redis as broker, runs periodic tasks to keep reservations clean.[file:200]
+A Celery worker, using Redis as broker, runs periodic tasks to keep reservations clean.

 Responsibilities:

 - Find all `cart_items` where `reserved_until` is in the past.
 - For each expired item:
   - Decrease `reserved_quantity` on the associated variant (not below zero).
-  - Remove the expired `cart_item`.[file:200]
+  - Remove the expired `cart_item`.

-The worker prevents “dead” carts from locking inventory indefinitely.[file:200]
+The worker prevents “dead” carts from locking inventory indefinitely.

 ---

 ## 4. Dynamic Pricing Engine

-The pricing service calculates final prices for cart items by combining product base price, variant adjustment, and matching rules.[file:200]
+The pricing service calculates final prices for cart items by combining product base price, variant adjustment, and matching rules.

 Steps: